alexfru/SmallerC/readme.txt

 and C99 (minus some C89 and plus some C99 features).

-Currently it generates 16-bit and 32-bit 80386+ assembly code for NASM that can then be assembled and linked into DOS, Windows and Linux programs.
+Currently it generates 16-bit and 32-bit 80386+ assembly code for NASM that can then be assembled and linked into DOS, Windows, Linux and Mac OS X programs.
 (You may use YASM or FASM instead of NASM)

 Code generation for MIPS CPUs is also supported (primarily for RetroBSD).